kpearson/raygun/README.md

 The repository must:

-* Have been tagged.
+* Have been tagged [Git tagging].
 Raygun chooses the "greatest" tag and downloads the repository as of that tag.
+* Be named app_prototype throughout the application.
+This is so Raygun's search and replace knows what to rename.
+* Include a ```.ruby_version``` file.
 * Not have any binary files.
 Raygun runs a 'sed' command on all files, which will fail on binaries, such as jar files.

 If your project template requires a minimum version of raygun, include the version in a file called